wumix/Secret-Republic-Hacker-Game-ORPBG-Alpha/README.md

 # Setting up

-Configure an MySQL DB and import db.sql
+You can go with a light LAMP setup.
+Install MAMP for windows, WAMP for Mac.
+You'll need https://getcomposer.org/ to install the packages used.

+Import db.sql into a fresh MySQL db.

-Copy fuel/app/config/db.template into fuel/app/config/db.php
+Copy fuel/app/config/db.template into fuel/app/config/config.php

 Copy fuel/app/config/config.template into fuel/app/config/db.php and configure it.

-Copy fuel/app/config/email.template into fuel/app/config/email.php and configure it.
+Copy fuel/app/config/email.template into fuel/app/config/email.php and configure it if you want.

-Run 'composer install'
+Run 'composer install' and 'composer update'

-Create an account and set your group to 2 in order to become a Cardinal (admin).
+Create an account and set your group to 2 in the database in order to become a Cardinal (admin).

 # License